 I spent my first few years in York before moving to London.
 After taking my A-Levels in Maths, Further Maths, Physics and Art I went on to do a Mathematics degree at Warwick University.

 After my degree, I returned to my other passion: art!
 I recently completed an MA in Sculpture at the Royal College of Art.
 I find the creative process in art and maths very similar, whether solving a problem in maths or creating something in art, there is a difficulty involved which forces me to think, pause, and give my mind some space to find a solution.
 This is followed by an immense satisfaction once a result is achieved.

-During the sessions, you will guide what we cover and we will go at a pace that works for you.
-In maths basic understanding is key - so before we do exam questions, we will focus on this.
-I will use as many different ways (diagrams, words, analogies) as possible to explain a concept until you are confident enough that you can explain it to me (or anyone else... the cat... the goldfish!).
+During the sessions, you will guide what we cover, and we will go at a pace that works for you.
+In maths, basic understanding is key - so before we do exam questions, we will focus on this.
+I will use as many different ways (diagrams, words, analogies) as possible to explain a concept until you are confident enough to explain it to me (or anyone else... the cat... the goldfish!).

 What I do when I am not tutoring